How Does a Credit Card Sign-Up Bonus Work? How Does a Credit Card Sign-Up Bonus Work?

 • 1X point per dollar spent on all other purchases

-Welcome Offer $300 Cash Back after you spend $3,000 on purchases within 3 months from account opening
+New Cardmember Bonus $200 Cash Back after you spend $500 on purchases within 3 months from account opening

 • No foreign transaction fees

 The amount you need to spend to earn your credit card bonus is called the “minimum spending requirement.”
-If you don’t meet this requirement within the timeframe, you won’t get the bonus points.
+You won't get the bonus points if you don’t meet this requirement within the timeframe.

-Most often, a welcome offer will come with a straightforward spending requirement as discussed above, but some offers use a tiered structure.
-For example, you might be able to earn part of the total bonus offer with a lower spending requirement with the option to earn even more points for reaching a more ambitious spending target.
+Most often, a welcome offer comes with a straightforward spending requirement, but some offers use a tiered structure.
+For example, you might be able to earn part of the total bonus offer with a lower spending requirement, with the option to earn even more points/cash back after achieving a more ambitious spending target.

 How Do I Meet the Minimum Spend?

-The biggest key to earning your sign-up bonus without creating extra stress is to pick an offer that falls within your normal spending patterns.
-Your goal should generally be to meet the minimum spend with purchases you would make anyway (rather than increasing your spending to earn a bonus).
-You may need to switch any bills you have on autopay, like cable, phone, internet, and subscription services, to your new credit card.
+The biggest key to earning your sign-up bonus is picking an offer that fits your normal spending patterns.
+Your goal should be to meet the minimum spend with purchases you would make anyway.

-If you worry about being able to meet the minimum spending requirement, then consider timing your credit card signups for when you have a large purchase to make.
-New tires, medical or dental procedures, shopping for gifts, etc. are all examples of purchases outside of the norm that may help you to meet a more ambitious minimum spend.
+If you worry about being able to meet the minimum spending requirement, then consider timing your credit card sign-ups for when you have a large purchase to make.
+Purchases outside the norm may help you to meet a more ambitious minimum spending requirement.
+Additionally, consider whether you can pay your rent or mortgage by credit card, plus paying taxes with your card, or even your (or your child's) college tuition.

-If you need a little extra spend to get yourself to the finish line, consider buying gift cards to places you normally shop (like your local grocery store, gas station, Amazon, etc.).
+If you need to spend a little extra to get yourself to the finish line, consider buying gift cards to places you normally shop.
 This strategy lets you pre-pay for future purchases on your new card.
-Then, you can spend down the value on those gift cards at your own pace.
-If you do this, be careful and make sure you can pay off the bill in full each month—credit card interest will negate the value of any rewards you earn.
+If you do this, be careful: Make sure you can pay off the bill in full each month.
+Credit card interest will negate the value of any rewards you earn.

 Need more ideas?
 Check out our dedicated post on how to meet minimum spending requirements.

-It's worth noting that not all cards require you to meet a minimum spending requirement to earn a lucrative bonus.
-Although far less common, some cards award the bonus after you make your first purchase.
-If you have limited expenses you can put on a rewards card, this can be a great way to boost your rewards balance.
-Buy yourself a pack of gum and get ready to start planning your next trip.
+Not all cards require you to meet a large minimum spending requirement to earn a lucrative bonus.
+Some cards award the bonus after you make your first purchase — or even instantly once approved.
+If you have limited expenses, you can put on a credit card; these types of offers can be a great way to boost your rewards balance.
+Just buy yourself a pack of gum and earn a stash of points to plan your next trip.

-Important: Make sure to pay attention to the timeframe in which you need to make the first purchase.
-Although these offers don't come with a traditional minimum spend, there is usually a deadline to qualify for your bonus.
+Important: Pay attention to the timeframe for making the first purchase.
+Although these offers don't come with a traditional minimum spend, there is usually a deadline or additional requirements to qualify for your bonus — such as paying the card's annual fee.

 AAdvantage® Aviator® Red World Elite Mastercard®